sneivandt/dotfiles/README.md

     ./setup.sh install --allow-root

-## Docker image
+## Vagrant

-Build a Docker image with configuration from this project using the included [Dockerfile](Dockerfile).
+Build a vagrant image using Docker provider.

-    docker build .
+    vagrant up

+SSH into the container.

+    vagrant ssh